ThoSe1990/cwt-cucumber/README.md

 Current Status of what comes to my mind: ([x] = done)

+scenario / scenarou outline step with beginning variable does not work! alwaays undefined..

 [ ] Cucumber Language Feauters
   [ ] langauge tag
   [ ] Other languages